 SE 1.
-Introduction to Structures and Design: Introduction to fundamentals of aerospace, civil, mechanical, marine and offshore structures.
+Introduction to Structures and Design: Introduction to fundamentals of structures and how structures work.
+Overview of structural behavior and structural design process through hands-on projects.
 Lessons learned from structural failures.
-How structures work.
-Role and responsibility of structural engineers in society.
-Implications on safety.
 Professional ethics.
+Role and responsibility of structural engineers.
+Introduction to four structural engineering focus sequences.
 Prerequisites: SE major.

 SE 3.
 Graphical Communication for Engineering Design: Use of computer graphics (CAD software) to communicate engineering designs.
 Includes visualization, sketching, 2D and 3D graphics standards, dimensioning, tolerance, assemblies, and prototyping/testing with light manufacturing methods.
 Project/system management software, i.e., building information modeling (BIM), will be introduced.
 Prerequisites: SE 1.

 SE 7.
 Spatial Visualization: Spatial visualization is the ability to manipulate 2D and 3D shapes in one's mind.
 In this course, students will perform exercises that increase their spatial visualization skills.
 Prerequisites: None.